inmanjo2021/tuber/README.md

 Tuber foregoes that look to encourage this separation, under the goal of "prod is prod".

-As a result, "deploying to prod" with Tuber will never be an action of "promotion" - rather, it's a separate process dedicated to prod, and guided by VC.
+As a result, "deploying to prod" with Tuber will never be an action of "promotion" - rather, it's a separate process dedicated to prod, and guided by VC, and a tuber server will never cross clusters or projects -- that's what pubsub's for.

 &nbsp;